Finances, Stipends & Scholarships

 Guaranteed Stipends - for prospective and new students

 Graduate Students in the sciences at the University of Toronto are guaranteed a base annual stipend to pay for their rent, living expenses, etc. and their tuition and other fees.
-For 2017-18 this minimum is $17,250 above tuition and fees.
-The EEB Department adds an additional $1000 guarantee for all students.
-For domestic students (that is, Canadian citizens and permanent residents) the resulting EEB base income is $26,750/year ($18,250 for rent, living expenses, etc. and approx. $8500 for tuition and other fees), and for international students (on visas) it is $40,850/year ($18,250 for rent, living expenses, etc. and approx. $22,000 for tuition and other fees).
-These base income rates are guaranteed for 16 months for the M.Sc. program.
-For students in the PhD program, those that have a MSc are guaranteed funding for four years; those that entering directly from a bachelor's program or transferring from a MSc to a PhD program have this guaranteed funding for five years.
+For 2019-20 this minimum is $17,500 above tuition and fees.
+The Faculty of Arts and Science and the EEB Department each add an additional $1000 guarantee for all students not holding substantial scholarships ($35+K).
+The resulting EEB base income is approx. $28,500/year ($20,000 for rent, living expenses, etc. and approx. $8500 for tuition and other fees).
+These base income rates are guaranteed for 16 months for domestic students in the MSc program.
+For domestic and internationals students in the PhD program, those that have a MSc are guaranteed funding for four years; those that entering directly from a bachelor's program or transferring from a MSc to a PhD program have this guaranteed funding for five years.
+This base funding level will increase by $500 in 2020 and again in 2021.
 Some funding is available for PhD students after the guaranteed funding period ends if they are making good progress (e.g., TAing (210 hours are recommended)), a Doctoral Completion Award and, in some cases, RA from the supervisor (please ask your potential supervisor about this).

 For each student, the annual income is composed of different categories of support.
 Each category of support is described in some detail below the following table.
 The table documents how external scholarships can change the teaching versus research balance in your program and raise your disposable income for rent and living expenses.

 Income Specified in Support Packages for Different Groups of Graduate Students